MIS HIP REPLACEMENT

 Patients are referred to him for evaluation from all over the United States.
 His experience includes simple revisions and complex revisions.
 An example of a simple revision would be a liner exchange, secondary to wear and tear.
 A complex revision might be the result of trauma requiring autograft and allograft supplementation for bone deficiency.

-Direct Posterior(tm) Total Hip Arthroplasty: an emerging alternative to the promising, but higher risk, Direct Anterior approach to THA.
+An emerging Total Hip Arthroplasty: An alternative to the promising, but higher risk, Direct Anterior approach to THA.